 The light bulb finally went off.

 Once I became aware of how much I was undercharging, I changed the concept of myself from a private tutor who did this ‘on the side’ to an independent English teacher who ran a business.
 I began to see that my decade of experience was valuable.
 Yes, now having a degree increase my ‘market value’ but without this internal change in perspective, I may have simply added another 10% and gone on my way in the same way for years.
-I slowly increased my rates to $50AUD/hr, then $60AUD/hr.
+I slowly increased my rates to $50AUD/hr, to $100AUD and now $150AUD/hr.

 So, let’s do another one of those mental calculations, shall we?

-Your current hourly rate x 2 = what you are worth as an independent teacher.
+Your current hourly rate should be what you are worth as an independent teacher based on the value that you give to your students.

-If not, your hourly rates might be simply be an arbitrary number in your head that is based on nothing other than what you think you deserve.
+Until you can measure the value that you offer your students, your hourly rates might simply be an arbitrary number in your head that is based on nothing other than what you think or have been told that you deserve.
+It’s likely much, much more.

 You have your own story of how you came to your current hourly rate mental calculation and it is probably based on an incomplete understanding of your true value.
 It took me ten years to understand my value.
 Save yourself a decade and learn from my mistakes.